 Best Loan Calculators

 If you cannot find your loan statement, you will need to know a few details about your loan to calculate your loan balance.
 Use a traditional loan calculator and input the remaining time left on your loan, your monthly payment, and your interest rate.
-Of course, you can also call your lender or visit their website to get an accurate statement of your loan balance.
+Of course, you can also call your lender or check your account online to get an accurate statement of your loan balance.

 Or get straight to the number you are looking for with a loan balance calculator.